 - g.
 Document actions taken by all incident handlers and response team members.
 Example Actions: - 1.
 Patched/Ran Antivirus scan and cleaned infected device - 2.
 Removed source machine from network (shutdown port/shutdown device) - 3.
 Disabled user account / Changed user password - 4.
 Fixed permissions - 7.
 Notify.
 Contact individuals affected by a breach of their data as required by federal and/or state law.
 When notification is required, different Florida Statutes and federal regulations such as the Health Insurance Portability and Accountability Act (HIPAA) impose timeframes for breach notifications (to victims).
 Therefore internal notification to appropriate District staff (the response team) in a timely manner is vital. - a.
 In the event that personal information was, or is reasonably believed to have been, acquired by an unauthorized person, notification to the victim shall be made without unreasonable delay. - b.
 Notification shall comply with Florida Statue 501.171 and/or HIPAA regulations. - c.
-The response team will prepare the notification to be distributed by the school or department administration to the affected individual(s). - 8.
+The response team will assist the school or department in preparing the notification to be distributed by the school or department administration to the affected individual(s) as well as any recommended notices / directives to unintended recipients (when applicable). - 8.
 Review.
 The response team will regularly review and update the incident response plan as necessary - 9.
 Increase staff awareness.
 Advise employees on the importance of protecting confidential information and immediately reporting breaches.